 2018 marks 30 years since Aboriginal passports were first used and accepted by a foreign country during an Aboriginal delegate trip from Australia to Libya in 1988.
 Since then the passports have been successfully used to enter other nations including Norway and Switzerland in 1990 and more recently in the Solomon Islands in 2015.

 The passports are issued by the Aboriginal Provisional Government and are seen as a source of pride as well as an act of independence from the Australian Government and the Crown who are yet to come to any agreements since colonisation in 1788.

 Aboriginal passport holders are encouraged to use the passports as a sign of respect when entering various Aboriginal nations around Australia.
 Passport holders are also encouraged to use the document as a first choice when it comes to providing proof of identity as it serves as a regular reminder of Aboriginal sovereignty.

-Aboriginal passports cost $100 for employed persons and $60 for unemployed persons.
+Aboriginal passports cost $80 for employed persons and $60 for unemployed persons and children.
 If you wish to apply for an Aboriginal passport you must be Aboriginal and able to provide proof of Aboriginality.
 You can download the application form here to apply and view all requirements.
 The APG also advises that the use of the Aboriginal passport overseas will often result in delays/interrogation and suggests having an Australian government issued passport on hand to prevent being refused entry overseas.